 Jumper Cables For Your Brand?
 Yes, They Do Exist.

-5 Things You Should Be Doing Now To Restart Your Business
+5 Things You Should Be Doing Now To Sustain Or Restart Your Business

-As such, here are five key areas to explore with customers as we look to the “next normal” for products and services.
+As such, here are five key areas to explore with customers as we look toward 2024 and beyond for products and services.

 Brand Health

 There’s almost nothing more important than the overall health of your brand.
-If the brand itself is anemic, business will be weak, sales will slump, and profits will vanish.
+If the brand, itself, is anemic, business will be weak, sales will slump, and profits will vanish.
 Brand health research is critically important throughout the lifecycle of a brand.
-This research can take several forms.
+This can take several forms.

 If you have been running a brand health tracker for any amount of time, it’s important to continue it now.
-It may be tempting to hit the brakes on your research program(s) for budget reasons or due to uncertainty.
-However, this is a critical time to monitor consumer awareness and perceptions of the brand, especially since your users may have tried different brands during the pandemic.
+It may be tempting to hit the brakes on your research program(s) for budget reasons or out of uncertainty.
+However, this is a critical time to monitor consumer awareness and perceptions of the brand, especially since your users may have tried different brands to save money as inflation has hit households hard.

 If you haven’t been conducting brand tracking research, that’s okay.
 It may or may not be the right time to start such a program.
-But conducting a robust point-in-time quantitative study could be important to gain an understanding of some of the same key awareness and image metrics used in traditional tracking research.
+But conducing a robust point-in-time quantitative study could be important to understand some of the same key awareness and image metrics.
 In addition, getting a handle on the competitive landscape can be critical.
 What do consumers think of your competitors?
 What usage and brand substitution activity has recently happened in the category?
 Might these brand trade-offs “stick” in the future?
 Some measurement of brand health in the context of the category is critical to moving forward.

 Shopping Behavior

-What will consumers expect from the in-store experience going forward?
-How about curbside pickup?
-We need to be very carefully exploring shoppers’ attitudes and expectations.
+What do consumers like and dislike about the changes they’ve experienced?
+How could we improve shopper experience while improving efficiencies?
+There are many important questions to ask, and we need to continuously explore shoppers’ attitudes and expectations.
 This means qualitative research is important.
-Deep conversations should take place to uncover shoppers’ fears and expectations, including those they may not even recognize or be able to articulate.
-Good qualitative moderators can use techniques to bring these issues to the surface – almost like a therapist does.
-Once we have a handle on the issues, both big and small, work can be done to address them to reassure shoppers they will find what they need, will be able to do so conveniently, and will be kept safe in the process.
+Deep conversations should take place to uncover shoppers’ concerns and expectations, including those they may not even recognize or be able to articulate.
+Good qualitative moderators can use techniques to bring these issues to the surface – almost like a therapist.
+Once we have a handle on the issues, both big and small, work can be done to address them to reassure shoppers they will find what they need, will be able to do so conveniently, and will be able to afford the things they need.

 Advertising Messaging